Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Related Work

 Constrained reinforcement learning methods can be subdivided into two categories: \textit{optimization criterion} and \textit{exploration process} \cite{garcia2015saferl_survey}.
 The optimization criterion methods propose policy update rules to satisfy constraints, and the exploration process methods utilize additional safe policies to intervene during the exploration when the agent's state is unsafe.
 There are several prior works on robotics leveraging exploration process methods for safe exploration when directly trained in real-world \cite{yang2022safeexplore, bharadhwaj2020safeexplore}.
 In this work, we are focused on optimization criterion methods because safe exploration is not important when the robot is trained in the simulation.
 The optimization criterion methods can be further divided into two categories based on how the policy is updated: \textit{lagrangian} and \textit{trust-region} methods.

 Lagrangian methods treat the constrained problem as an unconstrained problem by inducing Lagrange multipliers and solving it using primal-dual methods \cite{chow2017pdo, tessler2018rcpo}.
 Although constraints are mostly satisfied when the policy converges, they are sensitive to hyperparameters (e.g., initialization of Lagrange multipliers) and often show unstable training \cite{achiam2017cpo}.
-Trust-region methods update the policy by linear approximation of the objective within the trust region and are extensions of Trust Region Policy Optimization (TRPO) \cite{schulman2015trpo} and Proximal Policy Optimization (PPO) \cite{schulman2017ppo}.
+Trust-region methods update the policy through linear approximation of the objective within the trust region.
+This subfield contains a variety of algorithms, which can be further subdivided into first-order methods \cite{liu2020ipo, zhang2022p3o, xu2021crpo} and higher-order methods \cite{achiam2017cpo, yang2020pcpo}.
+Only those algorithms that are directly relevant to our work will be covered in greater detail.
 Achiam et al. \cite{achiam2017cpo} proposed Constrained Policy Optimization (CPO) by extending TRPO to the CMDP framework with linear approximations of constraints.
 Although monotonic policy improvements with constraint satisfaction are empirically shown, the requirement of the second-order derivatives imposes implementation difficulty and computation burden.
-Liu et al. \cite{liu2020ipo} proposed Interior-point Policy Optimization (IPO) by integrating logarithmic barrier functions in the objective.
+First-order methods alleviate this problem by converting the constrained problem into an unconstrained problem and using first-order gradients to optimize the policy.
+Different kernel functions are used for stable constraint satisfaction.
+Liu et al. \cite{liu2020ipo} proposed Interior-point Policy Optimization (IPO), which uses logarithmic barrier functions for the constraint functions to optimize the policy within the constraint-satisfying region.
+Yang et al. \cite{zhang2022p3o} proposed Penalized Proximal Policy Optimization (P3O), which incorporates clamping functions for the constraint functions to impose a linear cost gradient penalty up until the constraint is satisfied and ignore the cost gradient inside the constraint-satisfying area.